myanesp/opentranslatr/README.md

 Reverso and inCIBA.
 - [Lingva](https://github.com/thedaviddelta/lingva-translate).
 It supports Google Translate.
 - [gtranslate](https://git.sr.ht/~yerinalexey/gtranslate).
 Lightweight frontend for Google Translate.
 You can selfhost it with [my Docker image](https://github.com/myanesp/docker-gtranslate/).
-(Experimental support)
+- [Mozhi](https://codeberg.org/aryak/mozhi).
+Fork of SimplyTranslate, now supports more features and translation engines, such as Deepl, LibreTranslate or DuckDuckGo.

 ### Features
 - Translate texts, strings of R objects without leaving R using frontends for Google Translate or Reverso.